loriot/AzureSolutionTemplate/LoraIoTHubTestTool/README.md

 By default the testing tool is using this device id: "BE7A00000000999F" that can be overridden  by the -d parameter

-The default device twins data are the following:
+The default device twins data is the following:

 ```json
  "tags": {